NIHALNAVALE/CapstoneProject/README.md

   roslaunch turtlebot3_gazebo my_auto_nav.launch
 ```

-Step3: Navigate to "/CapstoneProject/src/turtlebot3_gazebo/scripts"
-       and run
+Step3: Navigate to "/CapstoneProject/src/turtlebot3_gazebo/scripts" and run the below command, this python file subcribes to the human pose message and publishes new calculated pose for the movebase package.
 ```
   python3 human_track.py
 ```